isomerpages/moe-cjc/news/2026/_posts/2026-02-27-post-CJC Congratulates the Class of 2025.md

 Her perseverance contributed to the ensemble attaining a Certificate of Distinction at the 2025 Singapore Youth Festival Arts Presentation.</p>
 <p>In an interview, Yang Le expressed sincere appreciation for her Economics
-and Home Tutor, Serena Soh, for her unwavering support throughout her time in junior college.
+and Home Tutor, Ms Serena Soh, for her unwavering support throughout her time in junior college.
 She shared that Ms Soh consistently went the extra mile to prepare additional materials and conduct extra sessions to strengthen students’ understanding, even organising boot camps before major assessments.
 Yang Le credits her guidance and encouragement as a key source of motivation in her learning journey.</p>